Biden lauds NASA team for giving US ‘dose of confidence’

 “We can land a rover on Mars, we can beat a pandemic,” Biden said.
 “And with science, hope and vision, there’s not a damn thing we can’t do as a country.”

-The Perseverence landing comes amid a recent mad dash to Mars among rival space programs.
+The Perseverance landing comes amid a recent mad dash to Mars among rival space programs.

 The NASA team landing on Feb.
 18 marked the third visit to Mars in just over a week.
 Two spacecraft from the United Arab Emirates and China swung into orbit around Mars on successive days earlier in February.
 All three missions lifted off in July to take advantage of the close alignment of Earth and Mars.